 The final drama came on the return trip.
-We crossed London by tube and only just caught the train at St Marylebone.
+We crossed London by tube and at St Marylebone we only just caught the train.
 At least, most of us did.
 My friend who went to school by train didn’t quite make it, but the staff only discovered this after the train left.
 They managed to make contact with the station and established that he would be on a later train.
 I got off the train at Kirkby Bentinck, and the headmaster, who would not normally have got off there, was on the platform asking me to point out the missing boy's mother so he could break the news.
 Of course, several of us had already told her that he got left behind in London but she thought we were pulling her leg.

 It’s odd how such inconsequential things stick in one's mind after so many years.